Careers at Council

 Qualifications

-Many of the roles listed above require engineering qualifications.
-Whilst Civil and Design engineers are most commonly sought, councils often require the skills of a wide range of engineers such as:
+Many of these roles require engineering qualifications.
+Whilst Civil and Design engineers are most commonly sought, councils often require the skills of a wide range of engineers including:

 Educational requirements will vary according to the role but a degree qualification in the relevant field of Engineering is usually required.
 Vocational education and training (VET) qualifications relevant for more junior asset management roles include: